 A court could resolve syntactic ambiguity in one of two ways: it could consider what meaning had actually been intended, or it could invoke a principle of construction.
 A court that invokes a principle of construction isn't attempting to determine what those responsible for the text had intended.
-Instead, it's opting to resolve textual confusion based on what appears to be the most reasonable reading.
+Instead, it's opting to resolve textual confusion based on what appears to be the most reasonable reading.7

 Because principles of construction are divorced from actual intent, they are, to a greater or lesser extent, driven by expediency.
-But leaving aside any debate over the broader role of principles of construction, a principle of construction will be plausible only if it's consistent with actual English usage.
+But leaving aside any debate over their broader role, a principle of construction will be plausible only if it's consistent with actual English usage.
 The principle of construction that the Second Circuit relied on in American International Group fails that test.